Ponys 🦄

 How can I use this with other JS code though?

 Just import it!
-The <script> tag in your template is treated as being of type="module", which means you can use any library that's written as an ESM module: of course, you can import modules directly from your site's static assets, but you could also fetch libraries as needed from a CDN such as Skypack or esm.run by jsDelivr.
+The <script setup> tag in your template is treated as being of type="module", which means you can use any library that's written as an ESM module: of course, you can import modules directly from your site's static assets, but you could also fetch libraries as needed from a CDN such as Skypack or esm.run by jsDelivr.

 That's the approach taken in the example below: here, we import an ESM build of PapaParse from a CDN, in order to parse our custom element's text content as a CSV string.
 The rest of our code builds an HTML table from the resulting data object... click on the headers to sort by column!